 Caffeine, alcohol, and sweet or spicy meals are all common causes.
 Keep track of your symptoms in a journal.
 If you think certain foods are causing your menopausal symptoms, consider reducing or eliminating them from your diet.

-There is presently insufficient research to say if exercise may help with hot flashes and nocturnal sweats.
 Other advantages of regular exercise, however, are supported by studies.
-Improved energy and metabolism, healthier joints and bones, less stress, and better sleep are just a few of the benefits.
+Improved energy and metabolism, healthier joints and bones, less stress, and better sleep are just a few benefits.

 6. Increase Your Intake Of Phytoestrogen-Rich Foods

-One research revealed that soy-rich diets were linked to lower cholesterol, blood pressure, and the intensity of hot flashes and nocturnal sweats in women who were approaching menopause.
+One research revealed that soy-rich diets were linked to lower cholesterol, blood pressure, and the intensity of hot flashes and night sweats in women approaching menopause.

 However, the argument over whether soy products are healthy or not remains.
-Real dietary sources of phytoestrogens seem to be superior to supplements or processed meals containing soy protein.
+Real dietary sources of phytoestrogens seem superior to supplements or processed meals containing soy protein.